 Achieve your professional goals with maximum convenience and flexibility.
 Learn proven principles and practices in online course models, planning, and management, as well as the different roles of learners and instructors in the online space.
 Gain skills you’ll put to use immediately through content focused on best practices for success.

 This Certificate provides state-of-the-art information and skills in geriatric mental health.
 Learn from leading experts about current research in cognitive decline.
 Gain practice-relevant skills to better treat late-life mental disorders.
-The Certificate includes the biannual Summer Institute (next scheduled for July 2014), 3 elective seminars, and 5 required seminars: Late-Life Depression, Late-Life Anxiety, Late-Life Sleep Disorders, Managing Psychotropic Medications, and Common Geriatric Conditions and Mental Health.
+The Certificate includes the biannual Summer Institute, 3 elective seminars, and 5 required seminars: Late-Life Depression, Late-Life Anxiety, Late-Life Sleep Disorders, Managing Psychotropic Medications, and Common Geriatric Conditions and Mental Health.
 Seminars in the certificate series may also be taken individually.

 Motivational Interviewing (MI) is an evidence-based method of promoting behavioral change across a wide range of settings, problems, and populations.
 Choose a two-day introduction to MI, or the full five-day course leading to a Certificate of Completion in Advancing Practice in Motivational Interviewing.

 Get the language skills and cultural knowledge you need to conduct business successfully in Spain and Latin America.
 Highly practical, this 2-course program will teach you to navigate cultural differences and to use professional language and register rarely taught in traditional Spanish courses but essential to effective negotiation in Spanish.